Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/imp-projmake.md

 The script does the following:

-1. Retrieves the template scripts and user configs that will be added to the new Quick Model View project, from the Project Maker project.
+1. Retrieves the template scripts and user configs that will be added to the new Quick Model View project, from the QMV Manager project.
 The scripts and user configs all have the _userType "quick-temp".

 ![template items](../../img/vscode-proj-maker-temps.jpg)